 Add half of the vegetable oil to the wok and fry the beef strips in batches, about 2 minutes on each side, until cooked through.

 Add the remaining vegetable oil to the wok, chop the spring onions, garlic and ginger and fry for about 30 seconds.

 Break the broccoli into small florets, add to the wok and stir fry fry for 2 minutes.

-Add the remaining soy sauces, sesame oil, sugar, rice vine and leave to cook for a further one minute.
+Add the remaining soy sauces, corn flour, sesame oil, sugar, rice vine and leave to cook for a further one minute.

 In go the beef and noodles, stir well to combine, add the chopped parsley and remove from the heat.

 Click on the US Customary link to see the measurements displayed in cups and ounces.

 The servings can be adjusted by clicking the number next to Servings.